aiida-phonopy/aiida-phonopy/docs/codes/phonopy.rst

 .. function:: PhonopyCalculation(structure, parameters, data_sets, nac_data)

    :param structure: StructureData object that contains the crystal unit cell information
-   :param parameters: ParametersData data object that contains the phonopy input parameters
+   :param parameters: Dict object that contains the phonopy input parameters
    :param data_sets: ForceSetsData object that contains the forces, directions and detail of all the supercells with displacements (equivalent to FORCE_SETS file in phonopy)
    :param force_constants: AiiDA ForceConstants object that contains the force constants
    :param nac_data: (optional) NacData object that contains the Born effective charges and the dielectric tensor